Luxury new 3 bdrm home | 4 beds | 2 baths

 Lianne Dalziel, Mayor of Christchurch 2013-2022

-The trust noted, "the meticulous restoration had ensured the home remained as a reminder of the city’s vibrant history."
+The Christchurch Civic Trust noted, "the meticulous restoration had ensured the home remained as a reminder of the city’s vibrant history."
 The owners were recognised for their "initiative & commitment...retaining & restoring a house of important heritage character."

-L-R; owners, Simone Pearson & Joe Tonner & builder, Glenn Ziarno.
+Owners, Simone & Joe with builder, Glenn Ziarno

 The building team from Ross Bailey Craftsman Builders